Wingnut Nut Daily,

 Enter Memories Pizza in Walkerton, Indiana, whose owners, Crystal and Kevin O’Connor, had already admitted they would refuse to cater gay weddings (does anyone order pizza for weddings?) thanks to the new law.
 The local ABC affiliate said they were the “first business to publicly deny same-sex service” after Pence signed the RFRA into law.

-THEY understood what this law does.
-And at least, unlike Wing Nut Daily or Ann Coulter, they were being honest and up front about it, however bigoted they might be.
+unlike Wing Nut Daily or Ann Coulter, they were being honest and up

 Especially faith in a guy who hung out with prostitutes, tax-collectors, and other low-life’s – a guy like Jesus.